square/Valet/README.md

 2. Initializing a Valet with `initWithSharedAccessGroupIdentifier:` when the shared access group identifier is not in your entitlements file.
 3. Using `VALSecureEnclaveValet` on an iOS device that doesn't have a Secure Enclave.
 The Secure Enclave was introduced with the [A7 chip](https://www.apple.com/business/docs/iOS_Security_Guide.pdf), which [first appeared](https://en.wikipedia.org/wiki/Apple_A7#Products_that_include_the_Apple_A7) in the iPhone 5S, iPad Air, and iPad Mini 2.
 4. Running your app in DEBUG from Xcode.
 Xcode sometimes does not properly sign your app, which causes a [failure to access keychain](https://github.com/square/Valet/issues/10#issuecomment-114408954) due to entitlements.
 If you run into this issue, just hit Run in Xcode again.
 This signing issue will not occur in properly signed (not DEBUG) builds.
+5. Running your app on device or in the simulator with a debugger attached may also [cause an entitlements error](https://forums.developer.apple.com/thread/4743) to be returned when reading from or writing to the keychain.
+To work around this issue on device, run the app without the debugger attached.
+After running once without the debugger attached the keychain will usually behave properly for a few runs with the debugger attached before the process needs to be repeated.

 ## Requirements